aardappel/lobster/lobster/docs/source/language_reference.md

 ### Explicit Returns

-Using return, we can bypass the default return value, and return from the closest lexically enclosing named function, e.g.:
+Using `return` you return from the closest lexically enclosing named function, e.g.:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 def find(list, x):
     for list:
         if x == _:
             return true
-    false
+    return false
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`find`'s return value appears to be `false`, but by using `return`, we can override it to be `true`.
+`find`'s return value is `false` unless the nested `return` gets evaluated, and then it becomes `true`.
 Importantly, `return true` is an expression that sits inside a function value being passed to `if` (which in turn sits in a function value passed to `for`), but bypasses all of this (unlike most programming languages with function values).
 This is essential for functions to be able to